shsagir/play-area-sync/docs/troubleshooting.md

 ## Blacklisting

 We are actively filtering deployment traffic for security reasons: too many falsy login attempts or parallel connections are considered dangerous and will therefore get blacklisted.

-### Git blacklisting

-Some graphical clients for Git, like SourceTree and GitKraken are fetching often are opening many parallel connections.
-So you might get blacklisted here for using one of those.
-You can change the settings of your GUI client, in Git Kraken, you can turn off auto-fetching under your preferences.
-In SourceTree you can turn off checks for default remotes.
+This applies to all kind of deployment connections, S3, SSH/SFTP and Git.

+Before thinking about blacklisting, please assure that it has worked before.
+We haven't had any support case where blacklisting occurred before it worked at least once.
+So, when you have not been able to connect before, chances are very very high that this is NOT blacklisting.
+Please see our [access methods troubleshooting section](/access-methods#toc-troubleshooting) next instead.

-Get a new IP by disconnecting from the internet shortly, by restarting your router device. <a href="#asd" onclick="Intercom('showNewMessage', 'I might have been blacklisted, my IP is: __.__.__.__')">Ask us</a> to remove your IP from the blacklisting ban.
+Get a new IP by disconnecting from the internet shortly, by restarting your router device. <a class="type-bold" href="#asd" onclick="Intercom('showNewMessage', 'I might have been blacklisted, my IP is: __.__.__.__.
+My App Name is _______.
+Its not the first time I am trying to connect, it has worked before.')">Ask us</a> to remove your IP from the blacklisting ban.